tparchman/transcriptome_assem/workflow.md

 ```Sh
 grep '^@' SRR6435283_1.fastq -c
 ```
+Finds all ID lines and counts the number of RNA fragments.

 ## Using `trinity` to assemble tne RNAseq data for each species
     $ module load Trinity/2.4.0
     $ module load bowtie2/2.2.5
     $ Trinity --seqType fq --max_memory 100G --left SRR6435329_1.fastq  --right SRR6435329_2.fastq --CPU > run.log 2>&1 &
+This would use `trinity` to assemble the E. rotundiflorum data that was previously pulled.

 ## De novo assembly of E. callistum from SRA using `trinity`
     $ module load Trinity/2.4.0